Halon 1301 Fire Suppression Systems

 FIRE ARMOUR PTE LTD is proud to announce that we are licenced by NEA to import and deal and dispose Halon 1301 by wholesale, retail and to store at our premises at 14 Fan Yoong Road, Singapore 629791

 Halon is an extraordinarily effective fire extinguishing agent, even at low concentrations.
+Subsequently, it means that less space is needed to store the cylinders of the fire suppression system.

 A key benefit of Halon, as a clean agent, is its ability to extinguish fire without the production of residues that could damage the assets being protected.
 Halon has been used for fire and explosion protection throughout the 20th century, and remains an integral part of the safety plans in many of today’s manufacturing, electronic and aviation companies.
 Halon protects computer and communication rooms throughout the electronics industry; it has numerous military applications on ships, aircraft and tanks and helps ensure safety on all commercial aircraft.